-A sunny day was predicted while on my latest Forest of Dean Holiday in Coleford, so walking boots on, bags packed and time to stretch those legs again.
+I predicted a sunny day while on a Forest of Dean Holiday in Coleford.
+So walking boots on, bags packed and time to stretch those legs again.
 I chose this hiking route to avoid having to rely on public transport after an epic-fail with getting to Goodrich Castle the day before.

 Coleford to Newland Via “The Burial Path”

-The walk started at Greenacres campsite then meandered into the Angus Buchanan VC Recreation Grounds high above Coleford.
+The walk started at Greenacres campsite, then meandered into the Angus Buchanan VC Recreation Ground high above Coleford.
 The group then walked along a trail called the Burial Path into a wooded past via The White House.
 The burial path got its name as the route that those that had died in Coleford were taken to Newland Church centuries ago.

 This route was a slight incline passing through some woodland with many wild mushrooms growing on dead trees.
-The next Ordinance Survey waypoint for us was marked on the map as “The White House”, this was on a dirt track and a few settlements were passed then off-road again.
+The next Ordnance Survey waypoint was on the map as “The White House”.
+This was on a dirt track and we passed a few settlements, then off-road again.

 The walking route opened up into some stunning hilly farmland with views of another stone quarry and many rolling hills of the Wye Valley.
-It was a warm day so we opted to sit under a big oak tree and enjoy the stunning views.
+It was a warm day, so we opted to sit under an enormous oak tree and enjoy the stunning views.

 The walk continued downhill through fields until reaching a level crossing for a toy railway, all marked private property.
-It appeared to be someone’s private track all very interesting and was not expected.
+It appeared to be someone’s private track, all very interesting and unexpected.